All Episodes

 But you have to have your first adherence to any principle has to be the truth.

-Right, but there's a difference.
+Right, but there's a difference in the mind.

 She lied.

-There's a difference between truth and being wrong, or a misstatement or the fact that you don't remember properly.
+There's a difference between truth and being wrong, or a misstatement, or the fact that you don't remember properly.

 And I think you're not cutting her enough slack.